www.locriantica.it

 Between the end of the XIX century a.D. and the beginning of the XX century a.D. the archaeological heritage of the ancient Locri Epizephyrii was constantly harmed in part by the ignorance of common people that found in the remains of the ancient city some easily collectable material to reuse in the building of poor houses, and in part (the bigger) by the smuggling of artistic heritage done by the local squires which saw in it a fast and easy way to profiteer, since buyers (private or institutional) mostly foreigner abounded and the offer was really wide: from statues to even entire columns.

-Even the famous archaeologist Paolo Orsi (to whom Locri will always be thankful for having discovered and preserved as much as he could its great historic and archaeological heritage) was informed of those circumstances and in one of his letters he brought precise charges particularly against the Scannapieco brothers which he called "traders of foodstuffs and fancy goods and, at the right time, even of antiquities" and remembered the magnificent treasure formed by lances, rings, coins, shields, amphorae and many other finds which they hold in their property "partly in the countryside and partly in Gerace", hoping for a rapid institution of laws "provident and strict for the tutelage of the monuments and against abusive excavations".
+Even the famous archaeologist Paolo Orsi (to whom Locri will always be thankful for having discovered and preserved as much as he could its great historic and archaeological heritage) was informed of those circumstances and in one of his letters he brought precise charges particularly against the Scannapieco brothers which he called "traders of foodstuffs and fancy goods and, at the right time, even of antiquities" and remembered the magnificent treasure formed by lances, rings, coins, shields, amphorae and many other finds which they held in their property "partly in the countryside and partly in Gerace", hoping for a rapid institution of laws "provident and strict for the tutelage of the monuments and against abusive excavations".

-But such laws weren't still available; it's just the beginning of the XX century a.D. and even the city of Locri (which, in those years, was called Gerace Marina) was formed not long before and the control of the territory by the authorities was little to none.
+But such laws still weren't available; it's just the beginning of the XX century a.D. and even the city of Locri (which, in those years, was called Gerace Marina) was formed not long before and the control of the territory by the authorities was little to none.

 THE STORY OF THE THEFT

-Until the 1921 all the story was enveloped in mystery and silence; but in that year prof. V. Casagrandi published a book in which he reported in detail the theft of the statue and invited the cultural forces of our region to claim back the sculpture.
+Until the 1921 all the story was enveloped in mystery and silence; but in that year prof. V. Casagrandi published a book in which he reported in detail the theft of the statue and invited the cultural forces of the place to claim back the sculpture.
 With the publishing of such book the story become much clear and outlined.
-It began at the beginning of 1905 (date discovered, thanks to an eye-witness, only in 1966 and so completely ignored by Casagrandi who thought that the statue was discovered in 1911 and immediately sold - This particular, of lesser interest at first sight, is instead of extremely high importance as we'll see later on, and probably it has been decisive for the troubled story of the Persephon).
+It began at the beginning of 1905 (date discovered, thanks to an eye-witness, only in 1966 and so completely ignored by Casagrandi who thought that the statue was discovered in 1911 and immediately sold - This particular, of lesser interest at first sight, is instead of extremely high importance as we'll see later on, and probably it has been decisive for the troubled story of the Persephone).

 In that year, during some works in a vineyard owned by the Scannapieco family, the statue was discovered.
-Vincenzo Scannapieco, the owner of the land, hid the sculpture in an oil mill waiting for the right time to sell it to the best buyer, and there the statue was left until the 1911, year in which a German buyer sealed the deal.
+Vincenzo Scannapieco, the owner of the land, hid the sculpture in an oil mill waiting for the right time to sell it to the best buyer, and there the statue was left until 1911, year in which a German buyer sealed the deal.

-The precious find was firstly carried to Gioiosa Marina where, thanks to a coast with deep waters, was embarked on a boat with Taranto as destination.There the statue was hid next to the arsenal waiting to be embarked for Germany.
-But events didn't go as it was planned since the sculpture was discovered by some diggers which didn't imagine to have by the hand a real treasure and sold it for a crust of bread to the Marquis F. De Maldč who moved it to Eboli where it was studied by the famous Palermitan antiquarian Virzě.
+The precious find was firstly carried to Gioiosa Marina where, thanks to a coast with deep waters, was embarked on a boat with Taranto as destination.
+There the statue was hid next to the arsenal waiting to be embarked for Germany.
+But events didn't go as it was planned since the sculpture was discovered by some diggers which didn't imagine to have by the hands a real treasure and sold it for a crust of bread to the Marquis F. De Maldč who moved it to Eboli where it was studied by the famous Palermitan antiquarian Virzě.

-Some years later the statue went through the customs as a "baroque garden statue" and ended up in the hands of the Bavarian antiquarian Hirsh, who exposed it in Paris in the 1914.
+Some years later the statue went through the customs as a "baroque garden statue" and ended up in the hands of the Bavarian antiquarian Hirsh, who exposed it in Paris in 1914.

 That was the year in which began the First World War; therefore the French authorities confiscated the statue since it was property of an individual of German nationality, and so an enemy.